 In addition, when a risk materializes, the committee has established mandatory rules such as rapid escalation to the Risk Management & Compliance Committee in accordance with risk management regulations, and ensures that all employees are aware of these regulations to raise awareness of risk management.

 By implementing such process and confirming by the risk management department on a quarterly basis, we aim to reduce risks across the Fujitsu Group and to minimize the impact when risks become apparent.

 Risk Management Education

 To enforce risk management across the entire Fujitsu Group, we conduct education and training at every level.

 These programs are targeted at newly appointed executives and managers, as well as others, to educate them on our basic approach to risk management and our rules for promptly escalating issues to the Risk Management & Compliance Committee.
-The programs present specific instances of problems with products, services, and information security, with the aim of continually improving participants’ awareness of risk management and enhancing their capacity to respond to risks.
+The programs present specific instances relating to products, services, and information security, with the aim of continually improving participants’ awareness of risk management and enhancing their capacity to respond to risks.

-Refer to the “FY2021 Performance” section at the end of this document for information on education outcomes for FY2021.
+Refer to the “FY2022 Performance” section for information on education outcomes for FY2022.